 Last-minute disruptions can throw even the most well-planned wedding into disarray.
 From no-show guests to foul weather, wrangling these upheavals is a skill unto itself.

-Your special day is not just an exercise in enduring wedding day disasters.
+Your special day isn't just an exercise in enduring wedding day disasters.
 Oh no, you need to dodge plenty of annoyances and clichés as well.

 But fear not.
-We have compiled a short and entertaining guide on handling these nuisances.
+We've compiled a short and entertaining guide on handling these nuisances.
 Brace yourself to dive in and overcome them like the wedding superhero you are.

 1. Surviving your wedding for introverts

-When you are an introvert, your wedding (planning to ceremony) can be overbearing.
+When you're an introvert, your wedding (planning to ceremony) can be overbearing.
 From in-store visits and phone calls, to emails and interactions with vendors and guests.

 Your friends and family may know your personal boundaries, but other guests may invade your comfort zone even if you shrink your wedding into a smaller gathering.

-Many people are introverted and have survived their wedding.
+Many introverts have survived their wedding.
 You can too, while remaining happy and calm during one of the most special days of your life.

 Ask for help when you need it

-Ask your future spouse and close friends for help if they are extroverted.
+Ask your future spouse and close friends for help if they're extroverted.
 Your helpers can act as liaisons, such as interacting with vendors.
 Their aid takes the pressure off you.

 Avoidance protection is useful too.
 For instance, devise a signal with your friend to sprint you out of uncomfortable incidents, such as a surprise party thrown in your honor.